TheFreezingChicken/TheFreezingChicken/README.md

  <br>(high school classes)

 **Programming languages I've barely touched, sorted from "barely competent with" to "how do you use this thing again?"**:
-- Javascript
- <br>(hate it, this language is pure insanity and if you like it you're either a psycopath or have anti-social personality disorder, I'm fully convinced of this)
 - C++
 - C
 - F#